Audio power: Power and loudness in the real world

-Perceived "loudness" varies approximately logarithmically with acoustical output power.
+Perceived "loudness" varies approximately logarithmically with the acoustical output power.
 The change in perceived loudness as a function of change in acoustical power is dependent on the reference power level.
 It is both useful and technically accurate to express perceived loudness in the logarithmic decibel (dB) scale that is independent of the reference power, with a somewhat straight-line relationship between 10 dB changes and doublings of perceived loudness.

 The approximately logarithmic relationship between power and perceived loudness is an important factor in audio system design.
 Both amplifier power and speaker sensitivity affect the maximum realizable loudness.
 Sensitivity is typically measured either suspended in an anechoic chamber in 'free space' (for full range speakers), or with the source and receiver outside on the ground in 'half space' (for a subwoofer).

 While a doubling/halving of perceived loudness corresponds to approximately 10 dB increase/decrease in speaker sensitivity, it also corresponds to approximately 10X multiplication/division of acoustical power.
 Even a relatively modest 3 dB increase/decrease in sensitivity corresponds to a doubling/halving of acoustical power.
 When measuring in 'half space', the boundary of the ground plane cuts the available space that the sound radiates into in half and doubles the acoustical power at the receiver, for a corresponding 3 dB increase in measured sensitivity, so it is important to know the test conditions. ±3 dB change in measured sensitivity also corresponds to a similar doubling/halving of electrical power required to generate a given perceived loudness, so even deceptively 'minor' differences in sensitivity can result in large changes in amplifier power requirement.
 This is important because power amplifiers become increasingly impractical with increasing amplifier power output.